mariusalt/mariusalt.github.io/_pages/about.md

 ## Working Papers
 ------
 Alt, M., Hopfensitz, A., Stepanova, A. (2023).
 Trust and loneliness nexus -  experimental evidence from 27 European countries.

-Alt, M., Bruns, H., & DellaValle, N. (2023).
-The more the better? - Synergies of prosocial interventions and effects on behavioral spillovers.
-[Available at SSRN 4492487](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4492487sch).
-Revise and Resubmit in _Journal of Environmental Economics and Management_.

 Alt, M., Berger, M., Bersch, J. (2023).
 Investor responses to information updates on peer behavior and public investment policy: The case of green investments.
 [ZEW-Centre for European Economic Research Discussion Paper](https://www.zew.de/en/publications/investor-responses-to-information-updates-on-peer-behavior-and-public-investment-policy-the-case-of-green-investments-1), (23-021).
 Under Review in _Journal of Business Venturing_.